AlexsLemonade/scpca-docs/docs/download_files.md

 Every download also includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the merged object.
 For a full description of this file's contents, refer to the [metadata section above](#metadata).

-If downloading a project containing bulk RNA-seq data, two tab-separated value files, `bulk_quant.tsv` and `bulk_metadata.tsv`, will be included in the merged object download.
+If downloading a project containing bulk RNA-seq data, two tab-separated value files, e.g., `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will be included in the merged object download.
-The `bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by Salmon.
+The `SCPCP000000_bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by Salmon.
-The `bulk_metadata.tsv` file contains associated metadata for all samples with bulk RNA-seq data.
+The `SCPCP000000_bulk_metadata.tsv` file contains associated metadata for all samples with bulk RNA-seq data.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

 Every download includes a summary report, `SCPCL000000_merged-summary-report.html`, which provides a brief summary of the samples and libraries included in the merged object.